dennis-behm/dbb-zappbuild/build-conf/README.md

-cobol_compiler | MVS program name of the COBOL compiler cobol_linkEditor | MVS program name of the link editor cobol_dependenciesAlternativeLibraryNameMapping | a map to define target dataset definition for alternate include libraries cobol_dependenciesDatasetMapping | dbb property mapping to map dependencies to different target datasets
+cobol_compiler | MVS program name of the COBOL compiler cobol_linkEditor | MVS program name of the link editor cobol_dependenciesAlternativeLibraryNameMapping | a map to define target dataset definition for alternate include libraries cobol_dependenciesDatasetMapping | dbb property mapping to map dependencies to target datasets

 dbb.DependencyScanner.languageHint | DBB configuration property used by the dependency scanner to disambiguate a source file's language